 The Thorntown Elementary School curriculum is based on and aligned with the standards adopted by the Indiana State Board of Education.
 Teachers, staff, and resource personnel at Thorntown Elementary, under the direction of the building principal and assistant principal, implement and supplement the curriculum using a selection of instructional programs and practices.
-Such programs and practices include, but are not limited to Go Math, Balanced Literacy Instruction, Quarterly STEM Challenges, and a daily Success Period for all students.
+Such programs and practices include, but are not limited to Reveal Math, Balanced Literacy Instruction, Quarterly STEM Challenges, and a daily Success Period for all students.
 Supplemental assessments include NWEA-MAP at grades K-6.
 Student services including special education, Title I reading and math remediation, gifted and talented programming, speech and language, DARE, and Social Health classes help to support and enrich the curriculum.
 Thorntown Elementary School provides early literacy instruction for four-year-old children through our preschool program.
 The preschool curriculum is based on the Foundations for Preschool and Early Literacy standards developed by the state of Indiana.
 Students in grades K-6 participate in art, music, physical education, and technology classes.
 Band is offered to sixth grade students.

-Assessments of Student Achievement - ILEARN and Other Assessment Strategies ILEARN Grades 3 through 6 participate in Indiana's summative assessment given in a single testing window in the spring.
+Assessments of Student Achievement - ILEARN and Other Assessment Strategies

+ILEARN Grades 3 through 6 participate in Indiana's summative assessment given in a single testing window in the spring.
 This test measures:

-- to what extent the students in an individual classroom, school, and corporation, as a group, are attaining mastery of the Indiana State Academic Standards; and - how a student's performance in an individual classroom, school, or corporation compares to the Indiana Academic Standards established by State Board of Education.
+- to what extent an individual student has mastered the Indiana State Academic Standards in the English/Language Arts, Science, Social Studies and Mathematics; - to what extent the students in an individual classroom, school, and corporation, as a group, are attaining mastery of the Indiana State Academic Standards; and - how a student's performance in an individual classroom, school, or corporation compares to the Indiana Academic Standards established by State Board of Education.